fl1ger/deleg/draft-dnsop-deleg.md

 FOR DISCUSSION: This will lead to cyclical dependencies.
 A DELEG record can introduce a secure way to communicate with trusted, Privacy-enabling DNS servers.
 For that, it needs to be DNSSEC signed.

+### Signing DELEG RRs

+A DELEG RRset MUST be DNSSEC signed if the zone is signed.

+If a signed zone contains DELEG records, the zone MUST be signed with a DNSKEY that has the DELEG flag set.

 ### Preventing downgrade attacks

 A flag in the DNSKEY record is used as a backwards compatible, secure signal to indicate to a resolver that DELEG records are present or that there is an authenticated denial of a DELEG record.
 Legacy resolvers will ignore this flag and use the DNSKEY as is.